Things to Do in Bangkok: The Ultimate 2026 Local Guide

 Beyond the Reclining Buddha, Wat Pho contains over 1,000 Buddha images collected from temples across Thailand by Rama I, and 91 chedis (stupas) of varying sizes spread across the temple grounds — more than any other temple in Thailand.
 The four large chedis commemorating the first four Chakri dynasty kings are particularly striking: white, green, yellow, and blue tiles shimmering in the tropical light.

 At the rear of the complex, the Wat Pho Thai Traditional Massage School — one of Thailand's most respected — offers 30-minute to 2-hour traditional Thai massage sessions for ฿260–฿560.
 This is not a tourist trap; it is a genuinely skilled therapeutic massage by certified students of Thailand's most authoritative school.
-Book a combined Grand Palace and Wat Pho walking tour with a local guide to connect the history between both sites, just a 5-minute walk apart.
+The Grand Palace guided tour covers Wat Pho as well — the two sites are just a 5-minute walk apart, and a guide connects the history between them.

 Part 03